Lupo-AI/hello-world/sample/how to base theme.md

 ## Step by step

 <!--
-Follow this guide to easily start with Lupo's basic template.
+Follow this guide to easily get started with Lupo's basic template.
 -->

 ---